evildmp/afraid-to-commit/docs/commandlinegit.rst

-If you have a changed tracked file - a tracked file is one that Git is managing - it will warn you that you can't switch branches without either committing, abandoning or 'stashing' the changes.
+If you have a changed tracked file - a tracked file is one that Git is managing - it will warn you that you can't switch branches without either committing, abandoning or 'stashing' the changes:

 Commit
 ^^^^^^